Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Strong abjuration; CL 15th; Create Wondrous Item, *poison,* and *limited wish* or *miracle;* Price 62,000 gp.

+### Crystal Hypnosis Ball
-**Crystal Hypnosis Ball:** This cursed item is indistinguishable from a normal *crystal ball.* However, anyone attempting to use the scrying device becomes fascinated for 1d6 minutes, and a telepathic *suggestion* is implanted in his mind (Will DC 19 negates).
+This cursed item is indistinguishable from a normal *crystal ball.* However, anyone attempting to use the scrying device becomes fascinated for 1d6 minutes, and a telepathic *suggestion* is implanted in his mind (Will DC 19 negates).